 Aggro – Gaining the attention of a (usually) computer-controlled enemy.
 A useful strategy for deliberately taking hits so your allies can attack the enemy from behind, or drawing enemies out one by one so you can fight them at your leisure.

-Balancing – Ensuring that the attributes of the playable characters in a competitive game don’t leave any at an unfair advantage over the others.
-More important in games popular for use in tournaments than in single-player games.
+Balancing – Ensuring that the attributes of the playable characters in a competitive game don’t leave any at an insurmountably unfair advantage over the others.
+Character balancing is critical for games that wish to be relevant for tournament play.

-Beat-Em-Up – A 2D or 3D game in which the player controls a character who runs through levels beating up minor enemies, usually followed by a boss fight.
+Beat-Em-Up – A game in which the player controls a character who runs through levels beating up minor enemies, usually followed by a boss fight.
 Different from fighting games due to the “minor enemies” part and an emphasis on PvE rather than competitive gaming and character balance.